-- 1. This report describes the exploratory longline fishery for Antarctic (Dissostichus mawsoni) and Patagonian (D. eleginoides) toothfish in Subarea 88.2. - 2.
-Statistical Subarea 88.2 is divided into nine small-scale research units (SSRUs) (A-I) (see Figure 1).
-Toothfish (Dissostichus spp.) in SSRUs 882C-H are thought to comprise a single stock and are currently managed with two catch limits: one for SSRUs 882C-G (slope/shelf SSRUs) and SSRU 882H (northern seamounts).
-SSRU 882I and SSRUs 882A-B have catch limits of 0 tonnes.
-Dissostichus spp. in SSRUs 882A-B are considered to be part of the Ross Sea region stock and are managed within the assessment for Subarea 88.1.
+- 1. This report describes the exploratory longline fishery for Antarctic toothfish (Dissostichus mawsoni) in Subarea 88.2.
+Prior to 2017, this fishery was an exploratory fishery for Dissostichus spp., however, in order to better align the target species with the assessment process the target species was specified as D. mawsoni, with any Patagonian toothfish (D. eleginoides) caught counting towards the catch limit for D. mawsoni. - 2.
+Subarea 88.2 is divided into nine small-scale research units (SSRUs) (A-I) (see Figure 1).
+In SSRUs 882C-H, D. mawsoni are thought to comprise a single stock and are currently managed with two catch limits: one for SSRUs 882C-G (slope/shelf SSRUs) and one for SSRU 882H (northern seamounts).
+SSRU 882I has a catch limit of 0 tonnes.
+Dissostichus mawsoni in SSRUs 882A-B are considered to be part of the Ross Sea region stock and are managed within the assessment for Subarea 88.1.

 Figure 1: Research blocks in Subarea 88.2 in 2016.
-Research blocks 882\1 to 882\4 in SSRUs D-G are as set out in CM 41-10, Annex 41-10/A, the research blocks in SSRUs 882A-B are described in CM 41-10, Annex 41-10/B.
+Research blocks 882_1 to 882_4 in SSRUs D-G are as set out in Conservation Measure (CM) 41-10, Annex 41-10/A, the research blocks in SSRUs 882A-B are described in CM 41-10, Annex 41-10/B.